Waelson/Serverless-Parameter-Store/README.md

 ### Pre Requirements
 - You must have a AWS account
 - You must have Serverless Framework installed in your computer
-- You must have permission to white and read in SSM (see policy.json in the repository)
+- You must have permission to write and read in SSM (see policy.json in the repository)

 ## Steps